pivotal/blog/content/post/windows-server-containers-how-we-did.md

 We launched this effort months ago, and planned to support Windows Containers from [Windows 1709 Fall Creators Update](https://blogs.windows.com/windowsexperience/2018/01/11/windows-10-fall-creators-update-1709-fully-available/).
 And that’s just what we’ve done!
-Let’s take a closer look at how we engineered a mature platform like Cloud Foundry to support this new slant on containerization.

 Garden-runC Release and Windows
 -------------------------